 One other useful hack is to bring an empty bottle, since you can't bring water through security.
 They always let you pass with an empty bottle (no liquids), and you can fill it up at fountains inside the terminal.
 This saves heaps of money that you would otherwise spend on buying airport water or drinks on a no frills flight.

 Don't forget to be nice!

 I think the main reason that this has worked for me dozens of times without me being taken aside and asked to pay extra is because I am always nice to workers at the airport.
 There might be some small-print somewhere that says I can't do this, but it's never applied because (no matter how exhausted or annoyed with travel I might be) I always smile and try to go the extra mile to make those working at the airport feel like I appreciate what they are doing.

 This time in Paris was the only time that they ever commented on my jacket at security.
 The security guard just thought it was strange, but didn't imply that I couldn't do it.
 To get attention away from the jacket, when she actually said (in French) “You have a LOT in your jacket pocket!
 And your laptop is huge!”
 I immediately jumped on the laptop comment and told her more about it and that for the same price as an Apple laptop I got a much more powerful PC laptop, but installed Ubuntu instead of Windows on it to avoid crashes and viruses.
 “What's Ubuntu?”
 I was asked – I actually spent the next 5 minutes talking to the security guard (as she was checking other passengers) giving my Linux pitch and she requested that I write down the address for her to download Ubuntu!
 The jacket issue was forgotten entirely.

 I always try to chat to those at the airport like this.
-They are human too, and if you think outside of the system and focus on the human-aspect (something I said a lot in my language hacking guide) then they’ll appreciate it and make an exception “just for you”.
+They are human too, and if you think outside of the system and focus on the human-aspect (something I say a lot in my book) then they'll appreciate it and make an exception “just for you”.